andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/how-to-work-with-fetchrequest-swiftui.md

 Once you've [passed an NSManagedObjectContext instance to your SwiftUI View](/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction/), you'll need to pull data out of your Core Data persistent store with a fetch request.

 ## First Things First
 * The remainder of this how-to assumes that you've already got a way to initialize the Core Data stack.
+Ticking the 'Use Core Data' checkbox when you start a new app will place some boilerplate code in `AppDelegate`.

-  * Ticking the 'Use Core Data' checkbox when you start a new app will place some boilerplate code in `AppDelegate`.
+* `@Environment(\.managedobjectcontext)` must [be assigned](/blog/ios-development/data-persistence/passing-nsmanagedobjectcontext-to-swiftui-view/) before the View is initialized for `@FetchRequest` to work.
 * Code examples are taken from my "Blog Idea List" sample project that includes a single Core Data Entity named `BlogIdea`:

 ![Blog Idea Entity](/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction/blog-idea-entity.png)